Markets await Truss plan | Tesco profits at lower end – Daily Business

 Investors will be keen to hear evidence that her plan will boost economic growth and the FTSE 100 was expected to open cautiously lower.

 Sterling has recovered some ground after last week’s rout and was quoted at $1.1443 early today.
+Full story here

 7am: Tesco guides to low end of profits range